FortinetCloudCSE/fortiweb-security-foundations-201/content/05chapter/01Task1/index.md

 | **Task**                   | Configure Postman and GET information about Apple Juice from the product page
 | **Verify task completion** | The Postman Request should successfully return data for the Apple Juice product

-1. Open postman by opening a new terminal (not bash) and type ```Postman``` at the prompt.
+1. Open postman by opening a new terminal (not bash) and type ```postman``` at the prompt.
 This should start the postman application.
 {{% notice warning %}}

 If Postman doesn't open, it's likely due to the terminal still using Bash.
-To exit bash, simply type ```sh```
+To exit bash, simply type ```exit```

 {{% /notice %}}